Houston Oilers: Final years in Houston

-In 1999, Robert McNair was awarded, at a cost of $1 billion, an expansion team which replaced the Oilers in Houston.
-The franchise became the Houston Texans, which adopted a similar red, white and blue team color tandem, albeit in darker shades and inherited the sports complex the Oilers had played in, but not the Oilers' former home; what is now called NRG Stadium (formerly Reliant Stadium) would be built next door to the Astrodome in 2002.
+In 1999, Robert McNair was awarded, at a cost of $1 billion, an expansion team to replace the Oilers in Houston.
+The franchise became the Houston Texans, which adopted a similar red-white-and-blue scheme, albeit in darker shades, and inherited the sports complex the Oilers had played in, but not the Oilers' former home; what is now called NRG Stadium (formerly Reliant Stadium) would be built next door to the Astrodome in 2002.
+Brad Hopkins was the last player on the Titans who played for the Oilers when he retired in 2005.
+Jon Runyan was the last active NFL player to have played for the Oilers when he retired in 2009.